envirocoder/cbcdoc/quickstart.rst

      :alt: Create New Project Button
      :align: center

 #.
-Edit the ``scroll message`` field to you chosen message and choose your favourite colour.
+Edit the ``scroll message`` field to your chosen message and choose your favourite colour.

    .. figure:: img/quickstart/EditMessage.png
      :alt: Edit the message